wzhstat/Reaction-Condition-Selector/README.md

 * RDkit
 * RDchiral <br>

-You can go to https://github.com/connorcoley/rdchiral for more informaton
+You can go to https://github.com/connorcoley/rdchiral for more informaton.